skullface/protest.wtf/_resources/what-to-do-before-protest.md

 * [Hong Kong protest role infographic](https://i.imgur.com/su1Z6X1.jpg)

 ### Learn about weapons that will be used against you
-“Less lethal” ammunition American police use is banned elsewhere in the world because they cause permanent harm and fatality.
+“Less lethal” ammunition American police use is banned elsewhere in the world.
+This is because it can cause permanent harm and fatality.
 * Tear gas (RCA, CS gas)
 * Pepper spray (OC pepper)
 * Rubber bullets (rubber baton rounds)